 Phobic does not even aptly describe violent socialist demonstrators, who exhibit anger instead of fear.
-Those who engage in nonviolent conflict show emotions related to anger – disdain, contempt, disgust, or resentment.
-If those emotions constitute extreme physiological reaction to unreasonable fear, then every human being on the planet is “phobic” because everyone has experienced those gradations of anger.
+The targets of these "phobic" insults most often are engaged in nonviolent conflict.
+They show emotions related to anger – disdain, contempt, disgust, or resentment.
+If those normal emotions constitute extreme physiological reaction to unreasonable fear, then every human being on the planet is “phobic” because everyone has experienced those gradations of anger.

 The sinister result of accusing sociopolitical opposition of “phobia” is that the target becomes a figurative mental patient.
 We don’t engage a crazy person as a cognitive peer – we engage them like an adult engages a child.
 Rather than exchanging facts and critique, they now exchange emotions and disrespect.

 Neither anger, nor criticism, nor disapproval constitute pathological fear.
-The accused person tends to get defensive, pander, and deny “phobia.”
+The targets of "phobia" insults tend to get defensive, pander, and deny “phobia.”
 They say, “But I have gay friends!
 But Muslims like me!”
 This is playing into the mind rape and should never be done.
-It tacitly admits that irrational emotions towards groups of people could even be a motivator, rather than criticism of undeniable events and trends within that collective.
+It tacitly admits that irrational emotions towards groups of people could even be a motivator, rather than criticism of events and trends within that collective.

 The correct reaction is to expose how the accuser is the fearful one – hiding their own fear of respectful and factual debate that could challenge their identity, beliefs, and values.
 The users of “phobia” language have dehumanized their opposition, while advancing their own agenda with dishonesty, and should thus be treated as aggressors.